VinayakPJadhav/C_Programs/README.md

 4)  Problems On N Numbers
 5)  Problems On Strings
-6) Problems On Bitwise Operations / Operators 7)Problems On File Handling
+6) Problems On Bitwise Operations / Operators
+7) Problems On File Handling
-8)Problems On Recursion
+8)Problems On Recursion .